NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Standalone subordinate CA

-3. You want to minimize the amount of network traffic caused by clients accessing the CRL of your organization’s CWhich of the following role services could you install to accomplish this goal?
+3. You want to minimize the amount of network traffic caused by clients accessing the CRL of your organization's CWhich of the following role services could you install to accomplish this goal?

     a.
 CA Web Enrollment